Sex in the States

 - Always check the expiration date on condoms to make sure that the condoms haven’t expired yet.
 For information on how to use a condom correctly, check out this FAQ.
 Learn all about internal/female condoms on Sexetc.org.

-- In Louisiana, minors (those under 18) who are married can get a prescription for birth control without a parent’s permission.
-All other minors must get a parent’s permission to receive a prescription.
+- In Louisiana, minors (those under 18) who are married can get a prescription for contraception without a parent’s permission.
+Minors can consent to health care if (in consultation with a health care provider) it is determined that they require treatment that includes hormonal contraceptives.

 - If you go to a Title X clinic, your appointment will be confidential, including your billing and your records.